mathewsanders/Mustard/README.md

 // digits are: 123
 ````

-Be aware that for tokenizers that don't define a custom `TokenType` mustard will use the general `AnyToken` as a default.
+Tokenizers that don't define a custom `TokenType` will have the general type `AnyToken`.

 ## Documentation & Examples